 Must be members of the Board.

 Shall be elected annually at the Organizational meeting by an affirmative vote of 2/3 of the current board members.
+The president shall serve a 2 year term.

 Elected officers (Executive Board) shall consist of a President, Vice-President, Secretary, and Treasurer.